What is a pressure sore?

 Arctic Turning Bed

-The Arctic turning bed is a multi-positional and multi- functional versatile bed system that can accommodate even the most of complex needs.
-As a patient’s needs become more complex the versatility of the bed can be used.
-The patient has the added benefit of independent leg movement and the ability to turn left or right without intervention, reducing the risk of pressure ulcers.
+The Arctic turning bed is a multi-positional and multi- functional versatile bed system that can accommodate even the most complex of needs.
+As a patient’s needs become more complex the versatility of our beds can be utilised.
+The patient has the added benefit of independent leg movement and the ability to turn left or right without intervention, reducing the risk of pressure sores.

 There are a variety of systems being used for pressure sores and the improvements that we can offer are as follows: